dortania/Getting-Started-With-ACPI/Manual/dump.md

 ### SysReport Quirk

 As of OpenCore 0.5.9, we have a new quirk called SysReport that can be enabled in your `config.plist` under `Misc` > `SysReport`.
-This quick will actually dump your DSDT automatically when hitting the boot screen.
+This quirk will actually dump your DSDT automatically when hitting the boot screen.
 The main issues are:

 * You already need a bootable OpenCore USB to get this dump
 * This also requires a DEBUG version of 0.5.9